PLC-lang/rusty/book/src/libraries/external_functions.md

 With the `printf` function available on the system, there is no need to declare the C function.

-An `ST` program called `ExternalFunctions.st` with the following code can be declared:
+An `ST` program called `ExternalFunctions.st` with the following code can be declared :
 ```iecst
 (*ExternalFunctions.st*)